neuropoly/totalspineseg/README.md

 ## Model description

-A hybrid approach integrates nnU-Net with an iterative algorithm for segmenting vertebrae, intervertebral discs (IVDs), spinal cord, and spinal canal.
-To tackle the challenge of having many classes and class imbalance, we developed a two-step training process:
+TotalSegMRI uses a hybrid approach that integrates nnU-Net with an iterative algorithm for instance segmentation and labeling of vertebrae, intervertebral discs (IVDs), spinal cord, and spinal canal.
+The process involves two main steps:

 1. The first model (Dataset101) was trained using a single input channel (image) to identify 8 classes in total (Figure 1A):